Telangana Lokayukta

 The state Governor appoints Lokayukta on recommendation of the committee consisting of the State Chief Minister, Speaker of Legislative Assembly, Leader of Opposition, Chairman of Legislative Council and Leader of Opposition of Legislative Council.

 History and administration

 The Lokayukta Act, 1983 passed in erstwhile joint state of Andhra Pradesh in the year 1983 was accepted by Telangana after its formation in the year 2014.
-The Lokpal and Lokayukta Act 2013,makes it compulsory for each state to appoint Lokayukta similar to Lokpal at central level for investigation into complaints of corruption against government officers in public offices.
-The state Lokayukta is currently operating from the Government Building situated in H.No.5-9-49, Basheerbagh, Hyderabad.
+The Lokpal and Lokayukta Act 2013, makes it compulsory for each state to appoint Lokayukta similar to Lokpal at central level for investigation into complaints of corruption against government officers in public offices.

 In 2019, Telangana Government passed an ordinance that in addition to serving chief Justices or sitting judges even retired Chief Justices or retired Justices can be considered as eligible for appointment for the position as the State Lokayukta.

+Location

+The state Lokayukta is currently operating from the erstwhile Andhra Patrika building at Basheerbagh.
+This building is listed as a heritage structure.
+The building earlier might have been an outhouse of now demolished Basheer Bagh palace.
+The building was converted to a guesthouse in 1930s and since 1950s was the office of Jagir Administration and Andhra Patrika.
+Since 2005 the office of Lokayukta is situated here.